James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1900 Continues teaching and painting at 66 Pearl Street studio.
 A landscape

-Museum) has the words "M. Alten Studio 66 Pearl St." stamped within an oval on the verso.
+has the words "M. Alten Studio 66 Pearl St." stamped within an oval on the verso.
+In early

-Irises (Grand Valley State University) In July, he paints walls and ceilings of the Grand Theater in
+State University) In July, he paints walls and ceilings of the Grand Theater in Grand Rapids.

 1901 Paints Cows in a Landscape (location unknown).
 In December, he paints the stage

-Grand Rapids social club for German American.
-Exhibits at the Pan-American Exposition, Buffalo, NY,
+Rapids social club for German American.
+Exhibits at the Pan-American Exposition, Buffalo, NY, May 1,

 1902 Exhibits in January at the Toledo Museum of Art, Second Annual Exhibition.
 Paints

-Connecticut, and, possibly for the first time, becomes acquainted with Henry Rankin Poore (1859-1940),
+possibly for the first time, becomes acquainted with Henry Rankin Poore (1859-1940), who has relatives

 1903 Exhibits Morning (location unknown), painted in Old Lyme, and Rocky Soil, Lyme (Private

-National Academy of Design, New York.
+Academy of Design, New York.
 A third daughter, Viola, is born on October 19.
-Moves
+Moves his studio

-Avenue, above the Heystek and Canfield Company.
-On December 29 he exhibits Husking Corn (location
+Heystek and Canfield Company.
+On December 29 he exhibits Husking Corn (location unknown)

 1904 A review in the April issue of International Studio describes Alten's Husking

-country motive."
-Completes Robin Hood and Ivanhoe murals for the F. P. Wilcox home on College
+motive."
+Completes Robin Hood and Ivanhoe murals for the F. P. Wilcox home on College Avenue

-designed by Grand Rapids architect W. R. Clarke.
-Paints Picnic at Macatawa, an Alten
+Rapids architect W. R. Clarke.
+Paints Picnic at Macatawa, an Alten family scene.

 1905 Exhibits one painting, In the Gravel Pit (Private Collection), at

-Regatta Day at Macatawa (Private Collection), at the Pennsylvania Academy of the Fine
+Day at Macatawa (Private Collection), at the Pennsylvania Academy of the Fine Arts in the

 1906 For his newly built home on the northeast corner of Hope Street and Fuller Avenue, Alten

-stained-glass electrolier designed by Forrest E. Mann.
-Stained-glass panels (Grand Rapids Art
+electrolier designed by Forrest E. Mann.
+Stained-glass panels (Grand Rapids Art Museum), clearly

 1907 Philippe Fontaine of Boston purchases Brain and Brawn and books it for exhibitions

-Indianapolis, Detroit, Toledo, and Columbus.
-Paints Gathering Pumpkins at Sunset (Grand
+Detroit, Toledo, and Columbus.
+Paints Gathering Pumpkins at Sunset (Grand Valley State

 1908 Exhibits sixty-five paintings, including Christ and Nicodemus and Descent from

-Ryerson Library in Grand Rapids.
-Exhibits two paintings at the Art Institute of Chicago, Cutting
+Library in Grand Rapids.
+Exhibits two paintings at the Art Institute of Chicago, Cutting Cabbage (location

-and The Color Mixer (Private collection) the latter a portrait of his
+Mixer (Private collection) the latter a portrait of his studio assistant,

-studio assistant, Robert Rouse, mixing paint pigments in a
+Robert Rouse, mixing paint pigments in a bucket.
+Paints Fish

 1909 On June 17, Alten and his wife are in Portland, Oregon, where he fulfills a commission

-Michigan lumberman John H. Haak and his wife, daughter, and son.
-Haak purchases Alten's The
+lumberman John H. Haak and his wife, daughter, and son.
+Haak purchases Alten's The Gravel Pit (location

 1910 Paints Road Builders at John Ball Park (location unknown) in the spring.

-Church (Grand Rapids Art Museum).
-Alten and Colonel George Briggs serve on a judging and purchasing
+(Grand Rapids Art Museum).
+Alten and Colonel George Briggs serve on a judging and purchasing committee

 1911 In January, Dudley Waters donates Alten's The Color Mixer and Alten, then painting

-Milking Time (location unknown) to the Art Association's fledgling collection of twelve paintings,
+(location unknown) to the Art Association's fledgling collection of twelve paintings, which are

 In April The Sources of Wealth and The Uses of Wealth are installed in the Grand Haven

-opening on June 3.
-Before returning to the United States, Alten takes the family on a trip to
+June 3.
+Before returning to the United States, Alten takes the family on a trip to Belgium, France,

 Back in Grand Rapids in November, he takes a temporary studio at 100 Godfrey Building.
 On December